Surah Sad: 30-40: Story of Solomon

 The Qur'an also references Solomon, son of David, as a devoted Messenger who realizes the error of his ways and is forgiven by God.
 With further research, one uncovers the story referred to in Sura 38: Solomon is more devoted to his horses than to God, and misses prayer sessions while indulging in the hoofed creatures’ company.
 He justifies his obsession, saying, “My love of fine things is part of my remembering my Lord!”
 God knows this is not true, is displeased with the king and “[reduces] him to a mere skeleton on his throne” as punishment.
 Eventually Solomon realizes that God has been testing him.
 According to Muslim legend, Solomon slaughters all his horses to prove his devotion to God, and God forgives him, granting him great power over the earth.

 Like the Qur'an does of David, Solomon's positive attributes are emphasized, even though he too “yielded to certain temptations on the road to faith” (Tottoli, 35).
 However, Solomon was granted even greater powers by God than his father was.
 A particularly miraculous one was his over the wind, so that he could travel over his immense territory quickly.
 Solomon could speak to animals and was commander over a rank of jinn, or invisible spirits.
 The Torah even claims that God made Solomon so wise that kings from all over the land traveled to hear him speak.
 (2 Chronicles 9:14).

 55-64: The Day of Judgment

 One does not have to be a prophet to have a fruitful afterlife.
 Through verse 49, the Qur'an repeats that the reward for devout followers “will be nearness to Us, and a good place to return to” (Q38.49).
 The reader is called by descriptions of heaven through verse 54, in which rich words like “bliss” and “abundant” are used.
 Such enticing information becomes particularly important when contrasted with a long description of Hell, lasting from verses 55–64, which includes a bone-chilling description of what hell tastes like: “a scalding, dark, foul fluid” (Q38.58).
 The Qur'an describes this Day of Judgment with increasingly vivid descriptions as Islam develops.
-This one is particularly scaring, arresting multiple senses and capturing the reader in a dark, seemingly inescapable cloud of perpetual agony.
+This one is particularly scary, arresting multiple senses and capturing the reader in a dark, seemingly inescapable cloud of perpetual agony.